-Job creation and provision of socio-economic opportunities are at the forefront of the entity's mandate and focus.
+Job creation and provision of socio-economic opportunities are at the forefront of the Entity's mandate and focus.
 These objectives are achieved through a number of indicators that provide employment opportunities through the provision of EPWP and non-EPWP related job opportunities and learnerships.
 These opportunities are taken up by individuals and businesses within communities located in and around protected areas.

-Stakeholder engagement and environmental awareness are critical mechanisms in the entity's efforts to effect behavioural change with respect to understanding the environment and nature.
-Through the significant number of environmental awareness activities conducted and the number of environmental capacity building activities conducted, the entity strives to work towards achieving the vision of conserving nature for resilience and sustainability.
+Stakeholder engagement and environmental awareness are critical mechanisms in the Entity's efforts to effect behavioural change with respect to understanding the environment and nature.
+Through the number of environmental awareness and capacity building activities conducted, the Entity strives to work towards achieving the vision of conserving nature for resilience and sustainability.

 Sound governance principles and systems together with the implementation of laws and regulations and documented policies and procedures are key to good audit outcomes.
-The entity endeavoured to achieve these principles through obtaining an unqualified audit opinion for the year under review.
+The Entity endeavoured to achieve these principles through obtaining an unqualified audit opinion for the year under review.